GrasonHumphrey/goOSe_CPU_Emulator/docs/Programming_Reference.md

 ### Screen RAM
 The screen has the following display modes:
 - Mode 0: High-res Character mode.
-Predefined characters are printed to the screen.
-Character codes to be printed in sequence are in memory location 0x2000-0x23FF
+Predefined 8x8 pixel characters are printed to the screen.
+Character codes to be printed in sequence are in memory location 0x2000-0x23FF.
+Each character can be given a single color by setting the corresponding byte in Color RAM (0x4000-0x43FF).
 - Mode 1: Multicolor Character mode.
-Each character can have one of four set colors.
+Each character can have four colors (background + 3 foreground colors), defined by the 4 color registers in Color RAM.
+Each pair of bits in Character ROM corresponds to two horizontal pixels with the same color, giving an effective character resolution of 4x8 pixels.
 - Mode 2: Extended Background color mode.
 - Mode 3: High-res Bitmap mode.
 - Mode 4: Multicolor Bitmap mode.